Wave, Listen to Me!: Anime

-Funimation has the rights to stream the show in North America.
-In Japan, the show is available via Netflix and Hulu.
+Funimation (later Crunchyroll LLC) licensed the series for streaming in North America.

-Episode list
+Episodes

-TV drama
+Drama

-A television drama adaptation was announced on February 21, 2023, starring Fuka Koshiba as Minare Koda.
+A television drama adaptation was announced in February 2023, starring Fuka Koshiba as Minare Koda.
 The series is directed by Takashi Sumida, Osamu Katayama, and Hisashi Ueda, based on a screenplay by Kazunao Furuya, and the music is composed by Yuki Hayashi and Shōgo Yamashiro.
-It is set to premiere on TV Asahi and its affiliates on April 21, 2023.
+It aired on TV Asahi and its affiliates from April 21 to June 9, 2023.

 Reception

-Wave, Listen to Me! was nominated for the 9th, 10th and 13th Manga Taishō in 2016, 2017 and 2020, respectively.
+Wave, Listen to Me! was nominated for the ninth, tenth and thirteenth Manga Taishō in 2016, 2017 and 2020, respectively.
 The series ranked 6th on Takarajimasha's Kono Manga ga Sugoi! guidebook list of 2016 top manga for male readers.